The Water Cycle - USGS Water Science School

 There are rivers flowing below our feet ... a myth?

 Have you ever heard that there are rivers of water flowing underground?
 Do you think it is true?
 Actually, it is pretty much a myth.
 Even though there are some caverns, lava and ice tubes, and horizontal springs that can carry water, the vast majority of undergroundwater occupies the spaces between rocks and subsurface material.
-Some rivers, such as the Alapaha River in northern Florida, USA, can disappear underground during low-flow periods.
 Generally, water underground is more like water in a sponge.
 It occupies the spaces between soil and rock particles.
 At a certain depth below the land surface, the spaces between the soil and rock particles can be totally filled with water, resulting in an aquifer from which groundwater can be pumped and used by people.

 Groundwater flows underground

 Some of the precipitation that falls onto the land infiltrates into the ground to become groundwater.
-Once in the ground, some of this water travels close to the land surface and emerges very quickly as discharge into streambeds, but, because of gravity, much of it continues to sink deeper into the ground.
 If the water meets the water table (below which the soil is saturated), it can move both vertically and horizontally.
 Water moving downward can also meet more dense and water-resistant non-porous rock and soil, which causes it to flow in a more horizontal fashion, generally towards streams, the ocean, or deeper into the ground.

 If groundwater wants to be a member in good standing of the water cycle, then it can't be totally static and stay where it is.
 As the diagram shows, the direction and speed of groundwater movement is determined by the various characteristics of aquifers and confining layers of subsurface rocks (which water has a difficult time penetrating) in the ground.
 Water moving below ground depends on the permeability (how easy or difficult it is for water to move) and on the porosity (the amount of open space in the material) of the subsurface rock.
 If the rock has characteristics that allow water to move relatively freely through it, then groundwater can move significant distances in a number of days.
 But groundwater can also sink into deep aquifers where it takes thousands of years to move back into the environment, or even go into deep groundwater storage, where it might stay for much longer periods.